 Federal laws and regulations include those that apply to financial institutions, telecommunications companies, credit reporting agencies and healthcare providers, as well as driving records, children’s privacy, telemarketing, email marketing and communications privacy laws.

 There are also a number of state privacy and data security laws that overlap with federal law—some of these state laws are preempted in part by federal laws, but others are not.
 US states have also passed privacy and data security laws and regulations that apply across sectors and go beyond federal law—such as data security laws, secure destruction, Social Security number privacy, online privacy, biometric information privacy, and data breach notification laws.
 Generally, each state’s laws apply to personal information about residents of that state or activities that occur within that state.
-Thus, many businesses operating in the United States must comply not only with applicable federal law, but also with a number of state privacy and security laws and regulations.
+Thus, many businesses operating in the United States must comply not only with applicable federal law, but also with numerous state privacy and security laws and regulations.

 Enforcement of Unfair and Deceptive Trade Practices